-Airport maintenance operations are soaring to new heights at Milwaukee County’s General Mitchell International Airport (MKE) with Cityworks, the genuine and proven GIS-centric management solutions from Azteca Systems Inc. Used to manage thousands of critical assets—in the terminal, on the airfield and everywhere in between—Cityworks also incorporates airport-specific requirements such as Federal Aviation Administration mandated inspections and the airport daily logbook.
+Airport maintenance operations are soaring to new heights at Milwaukee County’s Milwaukee Mitchell International Airport (MKE) with Trimble Cityworks, the GIS-centric enterprise asset management solution.
+Used to manage thousands of critical assets—in the terminal, on the airfield, and everywhere in between—Cityworks also incorporates airport-specific requirements such as Federal Aviation Administration-mandated inspections and the airport daily logbook.

 In keeping with their GIS master plan, airport management selected Cityworks and, with assistance from AECOM (aecom.com), implemented the solution well within an aggressive schedule.
 Because Cityworks is so easily customizable, the team was able to quickly develop airfield-specific work order templates with multiple tasks to meet FAA inspection requirements.
 Work orders resulting from FAA inspections are linked, allowing staff to track associated labor, materials, and equipment while managing open work orders produced from subsequent inspections.

 “Cityworks provided us with cleaner, more streamlined workflows,” stated Timothy Pearson, GIS Coordinator, Milwaukee Mitchell International Airport (MKE).
 “Entering our work orders into Cityworks, we had a chance to clean up our database and gain a better understanding of what was actually open.
 Cityworks provided a much better solution to collect information that wasn’t considered before, such as labor statistics, material use, who performed work, who is inspecting, who requested the work, etc.”